 - is a natural ability inherent in children that’s awakened by excellent literature

-- engages children’s minds such that information they read is considered, meditated upon and then is given back with some of the children’s own thoughts (assimilation)
+- engages children’s minds such that information they read is considered, meditated upon, and then given back with some of the children’s own thoughts (assimilation)

 - helps students understand and remember information about which they read

-- should be used as a primary method of learning across the subjects
+- and should be used as a primary method of learning across the subjects

-Ms. Mason believed that short narrations should start by age six, over lighter, but classic, short episodes of literature, including the Bible.
+Ms. Mason believed that short narrations should start by age six over lighter but classic, short episodes of literature, including the Bible.
 The short episodes of Aesop’s Fables (Stories for Young Children) are perfect literature for this purpose.

-Also, short passages in the Bible, especially parables or stories, are useful young children learning to narrate.
+Also, short passages in the Bible, especially parables or stories, are helpful for young children learning to narrate.

-Start with a paragraph at a time.
+Again, start with a short paragraph at a time.
 Make sure you have your child’s attention and tell him that after reading for a minute or so, you’re going to let him tell you about what you read.

-Then read straight through the selection once, without stopping, and ask him to tell you about what you read.
+Then read through the selection without stopping, and ask him to tell you about what you read.
 Then listen.
 Don’t correct.

 The next day, before starting the next narration/lesson, briefly chat about yesterday’s lesson, providing your student with a short period of review.

 Ms. Mason suggested a few anticipatory comments about today’s lesson as well.
 This was to encourage your child to be ready to eagerly listen to what is coming next.
 These few minutes of review and anticipatory comments about what is coming is called priming, and it works with the way your kids’ brains are wired and helps them learn.
 Read more about priming here.

 You don’t have to ask your child to narrate everything that she reads or everything you read aloud to your kids.
 But make sure your kids regularly narrate, once every day or two, until they are comfortable being asked for a narration.

-As students grow in age and practice, they may be able to begin to narrate a short chapter in a history or science book.
-This might be around age eight or nine.
+As students grow in age and practice, they may be able to begin to narrate even a short chapter in a history or science book.
+This might be at around age nine.

-At that age, if you’re reading a story with a moral component, you might want to make a few comments after the narration of a story may be helpful.
-This way you can be sure to identify and emphasize the moral elements of the passage.
-Especially if your new narrator didn’t quite get that part.
+Note that if you’re reading a story with a moral component, you might want to make a few comments after the narration of a story if it’s evident that your new narrator didn’t quite get that part.

-In the case of history or science reading, sometimes it’s helpful to put a tricky name or a new term on a whiteboard or a viewable piece of paper before your child narrates.
+In the case of history or science reading, sometimes it’s helpful to put a difficult name or a new term on a whiteboard or a viewable piece of paper before your child narrates.

 And especially in science, you could draw a chart or diagram to identify or clarify the elements to remember from the passage or to illustrate a scientific principle.

-If narration is a new activity in your home, it is important to allow for a learning curve.
+If narration is a new activity in your home, allowing for a learning curve is important.

 Again, it isn’t necessary for your child to narrate every passage that she reads.

-Also, be sensitive to your children’s natural gifts.
-You might have a child that takes easily to narration and one that struggles.
+Also, please be sensitive to your children’s natural gifts.
+You might have a child that takes quickly to narration and one that struggles.
 This is normal.
-It doesn’t mean the one who does it more easily is “smarter” or the other not as smart.
+It doesn’t mean the one who does it more quickly is “smarter” or the other is not as bright.
 For the one that struggles, provide more practice over easier passages, especially in the beginning!

 For example, I had one child that was more naturally an auditory learner and one who wasn’t.
-My more auditory child could effortlessly remember and repeat whatever was said.
+My more auditory child could effortlessly remember and repeat whatever I read.
 But not so for the other child!

-If your child does not want to narrate, well, we all have to do things we don’t want to do, right?
-Stay positive, enthusiastic, encouraging, and keep narrations short.
-Especially in the beginning.
+If your child does not want to narrate, we all have to do things we don’t want to do, right?
+Stay positive, enthusiastic, and encouraging, and keep narrations short, especially in the beginning.

-What do I do when my child narrates incorrectly?
+But what do you do when your child narrates incorrectly?
 This is a common question!
 A few strategies for dealing with this are below.

 Most importantly, it’s better not to interrupt a narration with corrections.

-- Only after praising what was positive about a narration and after encouraging a child for his efforts, gently make necessary corrections.
+- Only after praising what was positive about a particular narration and encouraging a child for his efforts can you gently make necessary corrections.

 - If you notice a repeated grammatical error, such as a double negative, incorrect subject-verb agreement, etc., make a note to cover that area later during a language arts lesson.

-- If your student has many details to remember, such as difficult names, dates, or places, again, it may be helpful to make a list of those things on a whiteboard before the narration.
+- If your student has many details to remember, such as difficult names, dates, or places, again, it’s perfectly okay to make a list of those things on a whiteboard before the narration.

 Fortunately, there are other forms of narration other than oral ones as your kids get older and more experienced with narration.
-Although it is always best to begin with oral narrations for the younger children.
-But feel free to have a younger student draw a picture illustrating what he just read or heard rather than do an oral narration.
+Although, it is always best to begin with oral narrations for the younger child.
+But you can also occasionally have a younger student draw a picture”showing” what he just read or heard rather than do an oral narration.

-Another option, especially for the older student (10 or 11 on up) is to provide a written narration over what they have either had read to them or over what they have read independently.
+Another option, especially for older students (10 or 11 on up), is to provide a written narration over what they have either had read to them or over what they’ve read independently.

-The easiest way to start teaching your kids how to do written narrations is to have instruct students not to worry about grammar and punctuation until they have written down everything they remember.
+The easiest way to start teaching your kids how to do written narrations is to instruct them not to worry about grammar and punctuation until they have written down everything they remember.

-Then afterward or during their next day’s writing lesson they can go back and clean things up.
+Then afterward or during their next day’s writing time, they can go back and clean things up.

-Written narrations over reading are excellent for middle and high school students, too!
-There’s a fantastic benefit to your upper-grade children writing about what they read about in history, science, math and/or language arts!
+Written narrations over reading are also excellent for middle and high school students!
+In fact, there’s a fantastic benefit to your upper-grade children speaking or writing about what they read about in history, science, math, and language arts!
+For example:

-As with all narration, your student can narrate orally, write a narration or draw a picture for his narration.
-You can find some ideas for picture narrations here.
+As with all narration, your student can narrate orally, write a narration, or draw a picture for his narration.
+You can also have your younger children simply move to the music!

 An added benefit of regular narration in those early years is that it helps order children’s minds and prepares them for formal writing lessons once they reach the appropriate age.

-The more exposure your children have to hear, read and narrate excellent children’s literature, the more prepared they will be when it becomes time for them to write.
+The more exposure your children have to hearing, reading, and narrating excellent children’s literature, the more prepared they will be to learn to write.

-Narration is such a powerful teaching tool that I hope you’ll give it a try!
+Narration is such a powerful teaching tool that I hope you’ll teach and practice it regularly in your homeschool!
 It’s never too late to start.
 Just remember to begin slowly with short, simple passages.
-After a few months of regular practice, your students’ recall could amaze you!
+After a few months of regular practice, your students’ recall might amaze you!